 One of the most crucial steps is removing water from the plumbing lines to prevent freezing:

-• Install expansion plugs in the skimmer, return jets, and cleaner lines
+- Install expansion plugs in skimmers, returns, and cleaner lines

 If you've never done this before, we highly recommend calling a professional.
 Improper technique can result in cracked lines and expensive repairs.